 When the Right Honourable Fitzwilliam Hume Dick stood for election in November 1868, he advised the people of Wicklow that "having so long represented" the county, voters knew perfectly well what his standpoint was and thus he felt it was "not necessary to go into a full explanation of his political opinion".
 In other words, he would again be running as a Conservative, this time in support of Benjamin Disraeli who had lately succeeded Lord Derby as leader of the party.
 As it happens, Disraeli lost to Gladstone in the ensuing election but Fitzwilliam Dick's seat was secure.
 Indeed, the Wicklow landowner was successful in every election bid from 1852 through to 1880.
 But if one was looking for a reason why he had not felt it necessary to explain himself in the run-up to the 1868 election, perhaps he was simply too busy watching his most remarkable legacy take shape beneath Keadeen Mountain in West Wicklow.
 Humewood Castle is without doubt one of the most eccentric buildings in Ireland.
 In time it would pass from Fitzwilliam Dick to his granddaughter, Mimi, who married General Maxim Weygand, commander-of-chief of the Allied forces in Europe on the eve of the German invasion of France.
-In the early 1990s, the castle and 450-acre estate were sold to Renata Coleman who ran it as a private 'home to rent' until 2007.
-The castle is now owned by John Lally's development company Lalco who are converting Humewood into a state of the art 21st century estate, complete with lodges, hotel, golf club, cookery school, organic farm, spa, fishing, shooting and banqueting facilities.
+The castle is now owned by the American business executive and philanthropist John Malone.

 Humewood Castle was built between 1867 and 1870 to the design of an extraordinary architect, William White.
 The original concept was for "an occasional resort in the summer or the shooting season".
 However, with the passage of time, it became apparent that Mr. White had no intention of creating anything so menial.
 Like Philip Bosinney in "The Forsyth Saga", he continued to expand the baronial pile and rework his original designs until he had over-run his budget by more than one million Euro in today's currency.
 His refusal to pay the builder, Albert Kimberley, led to one of the most celebrated law cases in architectural history: Kimberley v White & Dick.
 The builder ultimately won the day and White vanished into a haze of bankruptcy.
 Bence-Jones claims he "ended his days trying to prove that Shakespeare was Bacon".
 But the resultant 60,000 square foot Victorian-Gothic pile is surely one of the most astounding, fantastical stately homes in Ireland.